 Yes.
-I see updates usually about twice a week or more.
+I see updates regularly.
 The automated update system lets you apply the update to your installation in just one click.
 I haven’t had any trouble with this so far.
 The developers have steadily been adding features, improvement and bug-fixes ever since I signed up.
 As far as support goes, the developers are quick to respond and friendly.
 There was a forum to throw out ideas, but reports and suggestions, which is currently being replaced by some type of better system to give your input.
 They really do read the forums and appreciate the feedback of their users.
 Exactly what you want out of software developers.

 Is there a demo?